 There’s a special joy that is shown on a kid’s face when they see colorful Easter eggs scattered about, ready to be gathered into their Easter basket.
 Add another surprise to their Easter goodies with an Easter Egg Plush toy that has a pocket to fill.

-The pocket is the perfect place to stash more Easter eggs and treats.
+The pocket is the perfect place to stash more Easter treats and trinkets.
 Kids will love stuffing other random things in there later too.

 The Easter Egg Plush sewing pattern is an easy-to-make spring project for any level of sewist.
 It can be sewn by hand or by both hand and machine.
 The plush Easter Egg can be made with or without the pocket.